 Tracking user acquisition source

-We recommend three methods to track referral source data based on your setup:
+We recommend two methods to track referral source data based on your setup:

 If you leverage Google Analytics E-Commerce to track your order and sales data, you can leverage our GA E-Commerce Connector to sync each order's referral source data.
 This will allow you to segment revenue and orders by referral source (e.g. utm_source, utm_medium, etc.) and also get a sense of customer acquisition sources via RJMetrics custom dimensions such as "User's first order source".